C2DH/ranketwo/_units/boder/lesson-01/assignment-reflect2.md

  Write a blog of max 750 words on the basis of your findings.
  Click [here](https://bloggingforhistorians.wordpress.com/2013/03/05/historyonics-blog-tim-hitchcock-interview-2/)to read a
- blog about blogging for historians
+ blog about blogging for historians.

  Click [here](https://teacherchallenge.edublogs.org/step-1-set-up-your-class-blog) for a series of lessons on how to write
  a blog.

  Add 3 images to your blog
  Click [here](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf) to learn how to deal
  with copyright on the web.

  Open another [Padlet](www.padlet.com) page, where you can post your blogs.